Tag: performance optimization

 Key Takeaways

-• Use const for values that are truly immutable and known at compile time.
+• Use const for values that are immutable and known at compile time.

-• Use readonly for values that are immutable but need to be initialized at runtime.
+• Leverage readonly for values that are immutable but require runtime initialization.

-• Be mindful of the limitations of const, especially when working with shared libraries.
+• Be aware of the limitations of const, especially in shared library scenarios.

-• C# Performance: Value Types vs Reference Types Guide
+• C# Performance Deep Dive: Value Types vs Reference Types

-In C#, every type you define falls into one of two categories: value types or reference types.
-The distinction is fundamental to how data is stored, accessed, and managed in memory.
+In C#, every type falls into one of two core categories: value types and reference types.
+This classification fundamentally determines how data is stored, accessed, and managed in memory.
+Let’s explore both in detail.

 Value Types

-Value types are defined using the struct keyword.
-They are stored directly on the stack (in most cases) and are passed by value.
-This means that when you assign a value type to a new variable or pass it to a method, a copy of the data is created.
+Value types are defined using the struct keyword and are typically stored on the stack.
+When you assign a value type to a new variable or pass it to a method, a copy is created.
+This behavior ensures that changes to one instance do not affect others.

 struct Point